18F/identity-pki/terraform/tooling/tooling/README.md

 * It was a huge PITA to figure out how to grant access to the terraform role from the auto-tf role.
 * Some endpoints cannot be turned into VPC endpoints.
 Grr.
-So we need to set up a Network Firewall for them.
+So we set up a Network Firewall for them.
     * iam.amazonaws.com
     * sts.us-east-1.amazonaws.com
     * access-analyzer.us-west-2.amazonaws.com
-* If the build fails because it takes too long or you stop the build, it just kills everything immediately rather than gracefully letting terraform unlock itself and so on.
+* If the build fails because it takes too long or you stop the build, it just kills everything immediately rather than gracefully letting terraform unlock itself.
+So if a build takes too long, you may need to unlock it by hand in dynamo.